 Foreign-educated candidates must hold academic and/or professional credentials equivalent to those required of US applicants.
 Such candidates must possess the equivalent of a US baccalaureate degree from an accredited institution in their home country, and either hold an equivalent advanced degree from a US or foreign institution, or possess the equivalent professional license and be in good standing with the appropriate governing board in their home country.
 These candidates must also have a minimum of three years of professional experience working in substantive areas related to tax issues.

+Note: Our online programs are not available in all states.
+Prospective MSL students should review the information regarding residency to determine their eligibility.
+Applicants are advised to do so prior to commencing the application process.
 Prospective applicants with a US or foreign law degree (JD, LLB, LLM, etc.) are not eligible to apply to the MSL in Taxation.
-Such applicants may refer to the Office of Graduate Admissions to review their eligibility for the LLM program.
+Such applicants may refer to www.law.nyu.edu/graduateadmissions to review their eligibility for the LLM program.

 Graduates of the MSL program who wish to pursue the JD degree must apply and be admitted through the regular JD admissions process.
 If admitted, no advanced standing for academic work completed pursuant to the MSL degree will be awarded toward the JD degree.